RCC Marching Tigers: On Screen

 The RCC Marching Tigers have appeared in many major motion pictures, television shows, and television commercials, as well as music videos.
 They got their start in the entertainment industry in 1990 with their first television appearance in the Pasadena Tournament of Roses Parade.
 Shortly after, the Riverside Auto Center wanted to advertise their local business and hired the Marching Tigers and the RCC Pep Squad to be part of a huge television media campaign.
 The television commercials appeared on local Public-access television cable TV and then on ESPN.
 It is this exposure on ESPN that helped the Tigers gain media prominence and push them into the entertainment industry.

 Since then, the RCC Marching Tigers' entertainment repertoire has been steadily growing.

+RCC Indoor Percussion

+In addition to a full marching band, Riverside City College fields an indoor drumline.
+RCC Indoor Percussion competes in world class for Winter Guard International (WGI) and is a program of BD Performing arts, the entity who manages the Blue Devils Drum and Bugle Corps.
+RCC Indoor Percussion has been a WGI World Class finalist every year since 2002, winning titles in 2002, 2005, 2007, 2012, 2015, 2018 and 2025.